mariojvargas/mcvm-model-view-controller-message-handler/README.md

 ## Running This Demo

-This demo's template was created using the .NET Core CLI.
+This demo's template was created using the .NET Core CLI's `dotnet new webapi` template.
 [Visual Studio Code](https://code.visualstudio.com/) was used as the preferred editor of choice.

 You should be able to open, build and run this project using [Microsoft Visual Studio](https://visualstudio.microsoft.com/), but be aware that you will need .NET Core 2.1 installed, as indicated above.
 A solution file has been added to this project.